 When it comes to picking out bedding like sheets and pillowcases, the thread count you go for really comes down to what feels best for you.
 Higher thread count bedding, like 800 thread count sheets, tends to feel thicker and can give your bed that luxurious, five-star hotel vibe.

 However, don’t underestimate the comfort of 200 thread count sheets—they can still be wonderfully soft and high-quality.
-Lower thread counts might feel lighter and more breathable against your skin.
+Lower thread counts might feel lighter and more breathable against your skin, making them perfect for the summer months.

 No matter the thread count, the key to quality lies in the fabric itself.
 Look for sheets made from top-notch materials like cotton-rich percale, luxurious Egyptian cotton known for its long fibres and super soft feel, or ultra-smooth Supima cotton.
 Whatever thread count you settle on, here’s to hoping you enjoy a fantastic—and incredibly comfy—night’s sleep.